Covid19R/covid19_package_template/README.md

 all datasets and find yours\!
 If you have new types you need to add to our controlled vocabulary, [file an issue](https://github.com/Covid19R/covid19R/issues) with the appropriate template, and we’ll add it\!
+We want to bring in all types of data\!

 Remember, each dataset that your package provides needs one complete set of information.